maplibre/maplibre-gl-js/docs/tests.md

 }
 ```

-A map from regular expressions to paths to transformers.
+A mapping from regular expressions to paths to transformers.
 For typescript files we use `ts-jest`.

 ## Integration